google/swissgl/README.md

 ```
 ![](images/F.png)

 Uniform textures can be accessed with usual GLSL functions, or with a helper macro that has the same name as the texture uniform.
 Passing `ivec2` as parameter makes it call `texelFetch()` to get a texel using the integer coordinates, passing `vec2` uses `texture()`, with filtering and wrapping.
-The above line should produce this image when called in the render loop: TODO

 The next step is to create a list of textures that is going to contain particle positions.
 Each pixel will contain a single particle position and type.
 ```js